 In today’s technological world, companies may have concerns about older employees’ ability to adapt to change and keep up with technology, leading them to prefer younger, more tech-savvy candidates.
 However, older employees bring years of experience, wisdom, and knowledge to the table, which can be invaluable in pushing a company forward.
 Their grey hair is a testament to their expertise, and they can be an asset to the company despite potential challenges in learning new technologies.
 Reports also indicate that the aging population will continue to grow, making older individuals a significant demographic by 2050.

-In 2002, the United Nations adopted the Madrid International Plan on Aging, which states “Combating discrimination based on age and promoting the dignity of the older persons is fundamental to ensuring the respect that older persons deserve.
+In 2002, the United Nations adopted the Madrid International Plan on Aging, which states, “Combating discrimination based on age and promoting the dignity of the older persons is fundamental to ensuring the respect that older persons deserve.
 Promotion and Protection of all human rights and fundamental freedom are important in order to achieve a society for all ages.”
-As found by Professor Malcolm Sargean in his Age Discrimination: Ageism in Employment and Service Provision.
+As found by Professor Malcolm Sargeant in his Age Discrimination: Ageism in Employment and Service Provision.

 - The more challenging projects are going to the less qualified employees because they are young.

 - Old workers are not consulted for making many important decisions

 - The promotion due to the old aged workers is being given to the one who is much junior or is showing less caliber.